Terrunda/To-do-list-assignment/README.md

     -  Reminders
     - Due Dates
     - Choice to repeat
     -  An optinal note for each task.

+## Languages used:
+-HTML for structuring the web page.
+-CSS for styling the page.
+-Javascript for list and task functionality.

+Disclaimer: Aside from creating objects and constructors, I used AI to create an algorithm for handling tasks and lists.

 ## Other ideas.
 - Custom priority levels for each task.